inators/bugerator/tags/1.1.3/readme.txt

 * Has all of the features I could think of and fixed all the bugs that I could find

 == Upgrade Notice ==

-= 1.1.7 =

-Backup bugerator.css file before updating if you customized it.
-Couple bug fixes.

-= 1.1.6 =

-Backup bugerator.css file before updating if you customized it.
-Couple display bug fixes.
-Added option to email developer when you assign an issue.

-= 1.1.5 =

-Backup bugerator.css file before updating if you customized it.
-Added network install/uninstall for wordpress multisite networks

-= 1.1.4 =

-Backup bugerator.css file before updating if you customized it.
-Couple more new install bugs that needed to be fixed.

 = 1.1.3 =